Teen says 'fake cop' followed her home from school

 "I'm thinking this is someone playing a prank on me.
 Then I realize, he's following me," Purnell said.

 Purnell and her sister had just left Mill Creek High School Wednesday when she noticed a tan pickup truck tailing them.
-The student told Channel 2 there was a flashing blue light on the dash.
+The student said there was a flashing blue light on the dash.
 She said the driver was even honking the horn.

 The victim said the man went up to her car, knocked on the glass, and ordered her to get out.